Leak Detection in Oregon (Eugene & Portland) and Washington State (Everett, Renton, Seattle, & Tacoma)

 Thermal Imaging Leak Detection

-Using thermal imaging to locate water leaks is generally used for detecting leaks in building interiors, but can also compliment exterior leak detection methods, and can help to quickly identify leaks or where moisture is gathering.
-If you need professional help in finding interior leaks, or leaks along windows, roofs, floors and around the usual water pipes inside your structure give us a call today.
+Thermal imaging is generally used to locate water leaks in building interiors.
+Still, it can also complement exterior leak detection methods and help quickly identify leaks or where moisture is gathering.
+If you need professional leak detection help to find interior leaks, or leaks along windows, roofs, floors, and around the usual water pipes inside your structure, call us today.
 We can pinpoint leaks and sources before you do any demolition work, saving you time and money.

-We can use thermal imaging in conjunction with other leak detection service applications, where we think moisture or heat signatures can be complimentary, to provide a more complete picture of the your situation.
+We can use thermal imaging in conjunction with other water leak locating service applications.
+When we detect leaks, we think moisture or heat signatures can be useful to help provide a complete picture of your situation.